airwallex/airwallex-payment-android/GUIDE.md

      )
 ```

-3. Finally on the wechat callback, you can call `retrievePaymentIntent` method to determine whether the PaymentIntent was successful
+## Retrieve Payment Intent

+After wechat payment is successful, You can check whether the payment is successful by calling the `retrievePaymentIntent` method and checking the `status` of the payment intent.
 ```kotlin
 airwallex.retrievePaymentIntent(
     paymentIntentId = paymentIntentId,